rini2302/deepfake-detector/README.md

 Deepfake Detection Engine

 A web-based tool to analyze video files and determine the likelihood of them being a deepfake.
 This project uses a sophisticated Python pipeline with multiple feature extractors and a machine learning model to provide a real/fake probability score.
+Here, the model is also from scratch trained, and the accuracy is approximately 88-89%.

 Features